-© Copyright 2022 HP Development Company, L.P.
+© Copyright 2023 HP Development Company, L.P.

-AMD is a trademark of Advanced Micro Devices.
-Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Cortana.
-Core. and Iris are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Chrome, Chromebook, Chrome OS, and Google Drive are trademarks of Google LLC.
+The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Core.
+Iris, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft, Cortana, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 NVIDIA and GeForce are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
-Realtek is a trademark of Realtek Semiconductor Corporation.
-SDHC, SDXC, and microSD are trademarks or registered trademarks of SD-3C LLC.
+RealtekTM is a trademark of Realtek Semiconductor Corporation. microSD is a trademark or registered trademark of SD-3C LLC.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast and Wi-Fi are registered trademarks
+DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
+Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.